gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

  - PDF reader e.g Adobe PDF reader (Optional)<br/>

 - [ ]  After installing the Boot Camp Trust X repo, start E00_Minimal example and ensure that it can be compiled without any error.
-- [ ]  Open the command prompt.
-On Windows 10, it is call Windows Powershell.
-For a more advance interface, open ise from powershell.
+- [ ]  Open the Windows command prompt.
+Alternatively, on Windows 10, there is a more advance interface calls Windows Powershell.
+Open ise from the command prompt.
-- [ ]  Ensure that openssl is installed and can be accessed from the powershell.
+- [ ]  Ensure that Openssl is installed and can be accessed from the powershell.
 Use the "openssl version" to check the path accessibility.
+If openssl is installed but cannot be found, please update the Windows System path.

 ## Task 1: HelloBootCamp
 - [ ]  BootCamp orientation of hardware and software.
 Logistics and distribution of available resources.
-- [ ]  Attach the Trust X to your platform and execute the E01_HelloBootcamp example.
+- [ ]  Attach the Trust X with magnetic connector to the Boot Camp breakout board and execute the E01_HelloBootcamp example.</br>

+**Trust X Questions:**

 - [ ]  What is the current XMC and Trust X library version?
 - [ ]  Find out which file stores the Trust X library version number?

 ## Task 2: GPIO and I2C Debug and Analysis Exercise
 In this task, there will be some changes required for your Trust X library.
 You are expected to take reference from Trust X Datasheet located in the doc folder, read up I2C fundamentals and connect up Logic analyzer and/or I2C analyzer for this task.
 Use E02_ConfigI2C sketch example as your starting point.
 - [ ]  Refer to Trust X datasheet V2.5 section 5.1.6.2
-- [ ]  Monitor and enable warm reset using GPIO (P0.0).
+- [ ]  Monitor and enable warm reset using GPIO (P0.0).</br>

-Trust X I2C understanding:
+**Trust X Questions:**

 - [ ]  What is the default Trust X I2C address?
 - [ ]  What is the current I2C bus speed?
 - [ ]  Modify and increase the I2C bus frequency.
-Monitor the update using either an I2C analyzer, logic analyzer or oscilloscope.
+Monitor the updated bus frequency using either an I2C analyzer, logic analyzer or oscilloscope.
 - [ ]  Modify the I2C address of Trust X to 0x40.

 ## Task 3: Trust X Object IDs
 This task consists of 2 parts.
 First, read and decode the Trust X UID.
 Second, using your issued Trust X, determine the Public Key issued by Infineon CA.
 - [ ] Read the Trust X UID Object.
-  * Decode the UID to determine the Trust X identity.
+  * Decode the Trust X UID to determine the Trust X identity.
-- [ ] Determine the Signature algorithm, Certificate serial number, Issue date, Valid period and Public key and signature value issued by Infineon CA from your Trust X.
+- [ ] Read and decode Trust X factory default certificate.
+Determine the signature algorithm, certificate serial number, issue date, valid period, public key and signature value issued by Infineon CA.
 *Hint:* Use E05_GetCertificate example as a starting point.
 You will need to convert the Hex value to Base64 value then decode it using certificate decoder tools.

 ## Task 4: Concepts of Digital Signature using ECC Asymmetric keys
-*Note:* In this task, only OpenSSL is used.
+*Note:* In this task, only OpenSSL program is used.

 Digital signature is a mathematical scheme for presenting the authenticity of digital messages or documents.
 A valid digital signature gives a recipient reason to believe that the message was created by a known sender